Dairy Foods Short Courses

-In 1890, University of Wisconsin-Madison established the first dairy school in the United States.
-Since then, over 13,000 students have been trained in the various dairy manufacturing short courses.
-The University of Wisconsin continues to serve as the leader in dairy manufacturing programs for the dairy industry.
+In 1890, University of Wisconsin-Madison established the first dairy school in the United States and continues to serve as the leader in dairy manufacturing programs.
+Over 13,000 students have been trained in the various dairy manufacturing short courses covering a host of subjects.

-The Wisconsin Cleaning and Sanitation Workship is a one-day course covering the basics of cleaning and sanitation chemistry and practice.
-With speakers from industry and academia, this course is designed to provide a strong overview of Cleaning and Sanitation practices.
-This course is offered in conjunction with the HACCP short course.
+The Cleaning and Sanitation Workshop online course covers the basics of cleaning and sanitation chemistry and practice.
+With speakers from industry and academia, it is designed to provide a strong overview of Cleaning and Sanitation practices.

-The Applied Dairy Chemistry Course is an intensive two-day course covering the chemistry of milk and milk products as they relate to specific dairy processing and control functions.
-It will provide a better understanding of the chemical and physical changes taking place during processing and storage of dairy products and how these may impact the overall quality.
-The course is designed for students that have had high school chemistry.
+The Applied Dairy Chemistry course will provide a better understanding of the chemical and physical changes during processing and storage of dairy products and how these impact the overall quality.

-The Ice Cream Makers Short Course is designed to provide attendees with in-depth exposure to the practice of successfully manufacturing quality frozen desserts using modern industry-scale technologies.
-Lectures will cover fundamental concerns of quality evaluation, manufacturing, and processing procedures.
+Offered annually, this workshop is designed to provide attendees with an in-depth exposure to the practice of successfully manufacturing premium frozen desserts using batch freezer technologies.